-Our well-being programs support thousands of workers employed at toy factories around the world.
+Our worker well-being programs support thousands of workers employed at toy and children products factories around the world.
 We welcome businesses of all sizes and nature to get involved - invest for impact.

 Left-Behind and Migrant Children in China

-Our Left-Behind Children program is piloting Family-Friendly Spaces (FFS) and Migrant Parent Training (MPT) Program to support both left-behind and migrant children.
+IETP operates Family-Friendly Spaces (FFS) and Migrant Parent Training (MPT) Program to support both left-behind and migrant children.
 These win-win initiatives create multiple benefits, for all, i.e.: create measurable business benefits for businesses.
 Read more about our work in the Guardian and the Financial Times.

-Family-Friendly Spaces reunite domestic migrant workers with their left-behind children by creating safe, secure and well-equipped spaces at factories for children to learn and play while their parents work.
+Family-Friendly Spaces reunite domestic migrant workers with their children in the summer months, by creating safe, secure, and well-equipped childcare facilities at factories for children to learn and play while their parents focus on work.